 Who can use it

-Small businesses with an aggregated annual turnover under $10 million can immediately deduct the business portion of eligible assets that cost less than $20,000, provided the asset is first used or installed ready for use between 1 July 2025 and 30 June 2026.
+Small businesses with an aggregated annual turnover under $10 million that use the simplified depreciation rules can immediately deduct the business-use portion of eligible assets costing less than $20,000, provided the asset was first used or installed ready for use between 1 July 2025 and 30 June 2026.

 The $20,000 is per asset